Staff gives Noem flamethrower for Christmas

 Noem’s staff gave her a Pulsefire LRT flamethrower with an engraved plate of the state motto “Under God, the people rule,” the Sioux Falls Argus Leader reported Tuesday.

-A video posted to Twitter on Sunday shows Noem, decked out in camoflauge, using the flamethrower to torching a pile of cardboard boxes on a snowy farm.
+A video posted to Twitter on Sunday shows Noem, decked out in camouflage, using the flamethrower to torching a pile of cardboard boxes on a snowy farm.
 She shoots a final spray of flames into the boxes, raises her arm with a flourish and says “Boom, perfect.”

 According to Tennessee-based ammunitions company MidSouth Shooters, a Pulsefire LRT costs about $650.
 Noem spokesperson Ian Fury said no tax dollars went toward the purchase.